AlexMercedCoder/SencilloDB/readme.md

 - tx.createMany(instructions): takes an array of objects to insert.
 An index can specified explicitly or a functions to dynamically determine the index for each item can be provided.
 Returns array of all created items.

+- tx.dropCollection(instructions): removes the specified collection, all data in that collection is now gone.

+- tx.dropIndex(instructions): removes the specified index in the specified collection.
+All data in that index is now gone.

 ## Instructions Argument

 These are possible properties of the instructions argument

-- _id: _id of the document in the collection you want to operate on using in ["update", "delete"]
+- \_id: \_id of the document in the collection you want to operate on using in ["update", "delete"]

 - collect: collection to do operations in, defaults to "default".
 This is available in all operations.